XTB review - What to expect from the broker

 While XTB’s platform is second to none, its support and analysis also put this broker head and shoulders above some of their competition.
 As a reputable CFD provider that lists transparency and speed of execution as its core values, it has won a wide range of prestigious awards including Bloomberg’s EMEA #1 ranking in FX accuracy for 2018.
 If you’re looking for confirmation of a trade or simply inspiration, XTB’s analysis team releases articles and research on an almost hourly basis which is available on their website for free or through the platform.

-Personal account managers are designated when you open an account, and 22/4-hour support is available.
+Personal account managers are designated when you open an account, and 24/5 support is available.
 XTB also releases event-driven trading packages, including a guide on day trading (in light of ESMA’s leverage restrictions) and how to trade political events like the US Midterm Elections, Brexit etc. Overall, the content is very educational, digestible and actionable for both new and experienced traders.

 Conclusion - is XTB a good option?